Skip to main content

 00:05:48:18 – 00:06:17:24

-So that brings us up to what we we want to talk about with Andrew.
-But let me do a readouts, a little bit of an introduction to them, to them both before we get into it.
+So that brings us up to what we want to talk about with Andrew and Pip.
+But let me do a readout, a little bit of an introduction to them both before we get into it.
 We’ve got a really interesting discussion potentially on our hands here.
-So it works for Athens real estate.
+So, Pip works for AtkinsRealis.
 That’s a 36,000 employee business working on huge infrastructure projects sort of all around the world.

 00:06:18:01 – 00:06:46:13

-And Andrew works or simply washrooms, which is a small business is 5050 person strong.
-So how do how are these two businesses approaching this and what difference in more than what they’re doing?
+And Andrew works for Simply Washrooms, which is a small business that is 50 persons strong.
+So how do how are these two businesses approaching this and what difference in what they’re doing?
 I think they’re both leading the way in how they’re approaching some of these things.
-But let me let me introduce Doctor Dr. Nick Ross first.
-He’s a service line director for the Valuing a Sustainable Future Service Line.
+But let me introduce Doctor Dr. Pip Ross first.
+She’s a service line director for the Valuing a Sustainable Future Service Line.

 00:06:46:13 – 00:07:25:18

-And at King’s Real Estate, it’s a design, engineering and project management organization that connects people with data and technology to transform the world’s infrastructure and energy systems.
-It’s built over 20 years experience across sustainability, environment and international development sectors.
-She’s a chartered engineer, and in 2020 she was awarded the accolade of being in the top 50 women in Sustainability in the UK by Wise, and she’s worked on projects all over the globe, UK, Africa, Asia and the Middle East and officially is Director of Operations at Simply Washrooms, simply with nine people certified in February this year.
+At AtkinsRealis, a design, engineering, and project management organization that connects people with data and technology to transform the world’s infrastructure and energy systems.
+Pip’s got over 20 years’ experience across sustainability, environment, and international development sectors.
+She’s a chartered engineer, and in 2020 she was awarded the accolade of being in the top 50 women in Sustainability in the UK by Wise.
+She’s worked on projects all over the globe, UK, Africa, Asia and the Middle East.
+And Andrew Shelley who is Director of Operations at Simply Washrooms, Simply became B Corp certified in February this year.

 00:07:25:20 – 00:07:51:17

 It’s the first company in the world in workplace hygiene and washroom services to receive that accreditation, so no mean feat.
-They provide a range of premium quality, sustainable products and services from an eco friendly air purification and freshening to sanitary hygiene units, hand dryers, dispensing service and waste management.
-So, Andrew, that operation starts.
+They provide a range of premium quality, sustainable products and services from ecofriendly air purification and air freshening to sanitary hygiene units, hand dryers, dispensing services and waste management.
+So, Andrew’s there as Operations Director.
 He’s really got a passion for driving sustainable change.

 00:07:51:19 – 00:08:20:02

-A staunch advocate of the biblical principles.
-And really his role is about not just managing operational efficiency in the business, but instilling that culture of sustainable team and bringing it to life.
-So there’s the introductions over our first topic that I’d like us to to talk about is 63% of all respondents agreed that implementing sustainability requires a fundamentally different approach.
+He is a staunch advocate of the B Corp principles, and really his role is about not just managing operational efficiency in the business but instilling that culture of a sustainable team and bringing it to life.
+So, there’s the introductions over.
+Our first topic that I’d like us to talk about is 63% of all respondents agreed that implementing sustainability requires a fundamentally different approach.

 00:08:20:04 – 00:08:56:00